mtlynch/mtlynch.io/_posts/2019-12-28-vue-static.md

 The more common solution to populating these tags server side is to use server-side rendering.
 The problem is that, to leverage server-side rendering, you need to run a live web server.
 One of the draws of SPAs in the first place was that they didn't require a server.
 Who wants to maintain a whole node server just to serve a few pages?
 They'll render the same way every time, so why not just render them once and serve the result.

+Cheaper not to have to run a server.

 ## How is this different than a regular single page app (SPA)?

 Standard SPAs generate all their HTML in the browser.
 That doesn't